cicyfan/cs-gy-6613-spring-2020/content/docs/lectures/drl/mdp/_index.md

 $$v_\pi(s) = \sum_{a \in \mathcal A} \pi(a|s) \left( \mathcal R_s^a + \gamma \sum_{s^\prime \in \mathcal S} \mathcal{P}^a_{ss^\prime} v_\pi(s^\prime) \right)$$

 As we will see in a separate chapter, this equation is going to be used to iteratively calculate the converged value function of each state given an MDP and a policy.
-This is known as the  _policy_ iteration algorithm_ that _evaluates_ a given policy.
-The equation also has a qualifier in its name.
-Sometimes is referred to as the _Bellman expectation backup_ - it took its name from the previously shown tree like structure where we use state value functions from the leaf modes $s^\prime$ to the root node.
+The equation is referred to as the _Bellman expectation backup_ - it took its name from the previously shown tree like structure where we use state value functions from the leaf modes $s^\prime$ to the root node.

 ### Solving the MDP